Baskaboo/baskaboo-language/PROMPT_INNER_FLOW.md

 # 🌀 BASKABOO: The Inner Flow (v5.4)

+## 🌿 A Gentle Invitation

+Sometimes the light inside us gets stuck.
+Not because it's weak — but because the body, the space, or the moment isn't ready to hold it.

+This prompt is a **quiet companion** for those moments.
 It will guide you, step by step, through the four chambers of your inner world:

 - **The Spark** — where your desire lives